• Skip to primary navigation

 Air gap membrane

-Air Gap Membrane is simply fixed with plastic plugs
+Air gap membrane can be used in place of plaster and is simply fixed with plastic plugs

 What Depth Should Chemical Damp Proof be Injected?